 At its simplest, pop culture is the entertainment that people enjoyed at any given time in history.

-This can be the songs, movies, books, and even computer games, that most people enjoyed.
+This can be the songs, movies, books, and even computer games, that most people engaged with.

 Since tastes and preferences change over time, the kinds of entertainments that was popular at one time is very different from those just ten years later.